vborovikov/only/README.md

-# only
+# Only
-Enables a .NET app to run as a single instance
+Enables a WPF app to run as a single instance